woocommerce/woocommerce-android/docs/material-theme-designs.md

 # Material Theme Designs
 This page contains the material theme designs that govern theming inside the WooCommerce for Android app.
-Each top contains a design for light and dark modes.
+Each topic contains a design for light and dark modes.

 <a name="design-colors">